buckhx/diglet/README.md

 --key, --tls-private-key: Path to .pem Private Key

+If --cert and --key are both set, content will be served over TLS (HTTPS) and unecrypted HTTP will return nothing or a TLS error response

 # Methods

 The following methods are available via the HTTP API.
 The other methods in the [app definition](diglet/app.go) are for use with WS